Alex Revell: Managerial career

 On 16 February 2020, Revell was appointed first team manager of Stevenage until the end of the 2019–20 season following the resignation of Graham Westley, with Stevenage seven points adrift at the bottom of League Two.
 He managed two games, losing both, before the season was terminated prematurely due to the COVID-19 pandemic in the United Kingdom; with bottom club Stevenage initially relegated, but reprieved due to points deductions for Macclesfield Town.
-Stevenage's struggles continued into the 2020-21 season as the team were in last place with only two wins in their first 18 matches.
+Stevenage's struggles continued into the 2020–21 season as the team were in last place with only two wins in their first 18 matches.
 However, from Boxing Day on the club won 10 matches, drew nine times and only lost five games, finishing in 14th place in the league table.
-Revell was sacked as Stevenage manager on November 14, 2021, following a poor run of results which saw them gain only 7 points from 12 games, leaving them only two points above the relegation zone.
+Revell was sacked as Stevenage manager on 14 November 2021, following a poor run of results which saw them gain only 7 points from 12 games, leaving them only two points above the relegation zone.

 Revell re-joined Stevenage in early January 2022 as a coach for the youth academy.
 In the off-season he was promoted to first team coach by manager Steve Evans, whom he played for at Rotherham.
+On 17 April 2024, following the shock departure of Evans to Rotherham United, Revell was appointed interim manager for the remaining two fixtures of the season.
+On 9 May 2024, he was given the job on a permanent basis.